eProsima/DDS-Record-Replay/docs/rst/recording/remote_control/remote_control.rst

 * **CLOSED**: The application is not running.
   To start running the application it is required to launch it from the terminal by executing ``ddsrecorder``.
   Once the ``ddsrecorder`` application is executed, it will automatically go into recording mode (``RUNNING`` state), although this can be modified through the `.yaml` configuration file.
-  Please refer to the |ddsrecorder| :ref:`remote controller configuration section <usage_configuration_remote_controller>` for more options on the initial state of the application.
+  Please refer to the |ddsrecorder| :ref:`remote controller configuration section <recorder_usage_configuration_remote_controller>` for more options on the initial state of the application.
 * **RUNNING**: The application is running and recording data in the database.
 * **PAUSED**: The application is running but not recording data in the database.
   In this state, the application stores the data it has received in a time window prior to the current time.